arvigeus/AZ-204/Questions/Functions.md

     ILogger log)
 {
-    // Process the incoming deliveryRequest
+    // Process the incoming delivery request
-    // Prepare the outputRequest
+    // Prepare the output request
-    // The outputRequest is automatically added to the queue }
+    // The output request is automatically added to the queue }
 ```